-So, you are already aware of the market orders names: BUY (buy at the current price) and SELL (sell at the current market price).
+So, you are already aware of the market order names: BUY (buy at the current price) and SELL (sell at the current market price).

-The current Metatrader 4 or 5 trading platform gives you an opportunity to buy and sell on the market in several ways.
-Right now we will not touch one of them—hot keys— but let’s consider the other two.
+The current Metatrader 4 or 5 trading platform allows you to buy and sell on the market in several ways.
+Right now we will not touch one of them – hotkeys – but let’s consider the other two.